Rushiv99/java-script/README.md

 # java-script
-a code repo for javascript series at chai aur code yt channel
+a code repo for javascript series